menu

 Occupations and Workforce

-When you are in Coahoma, you'll notice that it is more blue-collar than most other communities in America.
-40.77% of Coahoma’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Coahoma is a blue-collar town, with 40.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Coahoma is a town of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Coahoma who work in healthcare (26.77%), sales jobs (7.30%), and teaching (6.09%).

 Setting & Lifestyle